webapicookbook/hyper/README.md

  - [x] : support for ..
 ITEMS returns items array from a collection+JSON response
  - [x] : support for ..
 QUERIES returns queries array from a collection+JSON response
  - [x] : support for ..
 TEMPLATE returns template collection from a collection+JSON response
  - [x] : support for ..
-ERROR returns error object from a collection+JSON response
+ERROR|ERRORS returns error object from a collection+JSON response
  - [x] : support for ..
 RELATED returns the related object from a collection+JSON response
  - [x] : support for ..
 ID|NAME|REL _<string|$>_ returns results of a pre-set JSONPath query (shorthand)
  - [ ] : support for ..
 IDS|NAMES|RELS|FORMS returns a simple list of all the ID, NAME, REL, FORM values in the current response